by Dannah Cahn, Zuna Yoga 200 hour graduate

 9 WHO ARE THE INSTRUCTORS AND FACILITATORS?

-Here are a few tips on how to research 200 hour yoga teacher trainings:
+Here are a few tips on how to research choosing a 200 hour yoga teacher training:

 REVIEWS AND FEEDBACK